mert4539/logistic_growth/README.md

 # QUESTION 1:
 ## Description
 The goal of this analysis is to model the population growth of E.coli bacteria.
-More specifically, the project estimates the initial population size (N), the growth rate (r), and the carrying capacity (K) in a reproducible manner.
-This is done using two linear models: during the initial stages of growth, the population size (N) grows exponentially, so N has to be log-transformed before a linear model can be fitted to this part of the data.
-During the later stages of growth, resource abundance decerases, so the population size remains constant, and can hence directly be described using a linear model (no transformations required).
-The population growth parameters estimated by the models are then plotted against the raw data.
+More specifically, the project estimates the initial population size (N0), the growth rate (r), and the carrying capacity (K) in a reproducible manner.
+This is done using two linear models: during the initial stages of growth, the population size (N) grows exponentially, so N has to be log-transformed before a linear model can be fitted to this part of the data to estimate N0 and r.
+During the later stages of growth, resource abundance decreases, so the population size remains constant, and can hence directly be described using a linear model with just an intercept (no transformations required).
+This second model is used to estimate K. The population growth predictions based on the models are then plotted against the raw data.
 The analysis is carried out in R scripts on Posit cloud, and subsequently pushed to GitHub.

 ## Repo content overview